 Our customer base is highly diversified.
-Customers in our satellite services segment reflect the diversity in our broadband service offerings and include residential customers, small and medium-sized businesses, enterprise customers, commercial airlines and Community Internet hotspot users.
+Customers of our satellite services segment reflect the diversity in our broadband service offerings and include residential customers, small and medium-sized businesses, enterprise customers, commercial airlines and Prepaid Internet hotspot users.
 Customers of our fixed broadband services are obtained through either our direct or partner distribution channels.
 The customers of our government systems and commercial networks segments include the DoD, the U.S. National Security Agency, the intelligence community, the U.S. Department of Homeland Security, FVEY and other allied foreign governments and militaries, select other U.S. federal, state and local government agencies, commercial and defense contractors, satellite network integrators, large communications service providers and enterprises requiring complex communications and networking solutions.
 We enter into government contracts either directly with U.S. or foreign governments, or indirectly through domestic or international partners or resellers.
 In our commercial networks segment, we also act as both a prime contractor and subcontractor for the sale of equipment and services.

-Revenues from the U.S. Government as an individual customer comprised approximately 30%, 30% and 26% of total revenues for fiscal years 2021, 2020 and 2019, respectively.
-None of our other customers comprised 10% or more of total revenues in fiscal years 2021, 2020 and 2019.
+Revenues from the U.S. Government as an individual customer comprised approximately 25%, 30% and 30% of total revenues for fiscal years 2022, 2021 and 2020, respectively.
+None of our other customers comprised 10% or more of total revenues in fiscal years 2022, 2021 and 2020.